 Director: Kai Lawrence

 Writer: Barry Stevens

-A Spring Films, Matter of Fact Media and Particle Films Co-Production
+A Spring Films and Matter of Fact Media Co-Production, in association with Particle Films

 In Pre-Production with CBC